The Rat Fan Club

 Fungus

 The fungus infections that can grow on the skin are commonly called ringworm, because of the red ring they can cause on human skin.
 Ringworm is very contagious and can be passed from humans to other animals and back again.
 Rats who have a fungal infection of the skin don’t always show symptoms.
-If your rat does have a skin lesion, you can try an over-the-counter cream such as Lotrimin.
+If your rat does have a skin lesion, you can try an over-the-counter cream.
 Antifungal shampoos don’t seem to work.
+I recommend a cream containing either terbinafine hydrochloride or itraconazole.

 For a rat who has widespread lesions, or for a rat who shows no skin lesions at all, you should use an oral fungicide.
 For griseofulvin the dose is 12-25 mg/lb twice a day for at least 4-6 weeks.
 Give griseofulvin with a meal that includes fat.
 For ketoconazole (Nizoral) the dose is 4 mg/lb three times a day for at least 3-4 weeks.
 With either treatment you should see improvement in 1-2 weeks.
 In some cases treatment may be needed for up to 3 months.
 Program may also be an effective treatment for fungus (veterinarians are still not sure of this.)
 Because fungus thrives on sugar, a rat with a fungal infection should receive only limited amount of sugar (including fruit) in his diet.